nizD/Wayback-Machine/Course Preparation/Topics (Phase 2).md

 * Insertion in BST
 * Intuition about Balanced BST and STL implementations (No code)

+# String
+* Linear time Pattern Matching using KMP
+* Minimum insertions to make palindrome using KMP

 # Dynamic Programming
 * Some more intuition about the working of DP techniques
 * Detailed discussion on some classical problems